Qatar accuses Saudi Arabia of barring Haj pilgrims

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RIYADH: Qatar has accused Saudi Arabia of barring its citizens from this year’s Haj, something Riyadh denies, saying a diplomatic dispute is not stopping Qataris from making the pilgrimage to Makkah.
+RIYADH: Qatar has accused Saudi Arabia of barring its citizens from this year´s haj, something Riyadh denies, saying a diplomatic dispute is not stopping Qataris from making the pilgrimage to Mecca.

 Abdullah Al-Kaabi of the state-run Qatar National Human Rights Committee said Saudi Arabia had shut down an electronic system used by travel agencies to obtain permits for pilgrims from Qatar.